 Looking for Shakespeare is seeking young actors to join the inclusive ensemble of our production.
 Offering individualized support and a trained staff, the LFS program aims to advance essential skills and spotlight the natural aptitudes of each performer.
 This exciting new model will provide a rewarding, collaborative experience for participants of all abilities, gender identities, and/or racial, ethnic, or national backgrounds.
 As part of the program, participants will have access to NYU online student resources and will receive training in Shakespeare analysis, acting for the camera, and virtual theatre production.

 The program will run weekdays from Friday, July 2nd through Friday, July 30th, with additional Saturday rehearsals on July 17th, 24th, and 31st.
-Rehearsals will take place each day from 10:00am-3:00pm EST, with variable call times for some participants.
+Rehearsals will take place each day from 10:00am-3:00pm EDT, with variable call times for some participants.
 A detailed schedule will be provided to participants in June.
-The 2021 production will be announced in January.
+The 2021 production will be A Midsummer Night's Dream.

 July 2 – July 31, 2021